Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 The peculiar landscapes of Tradouw Pass

-From Swellendam, we followed for about ten kilometers the highway N2 eastwards, up to the junction with the R324, less busy and quite scenic.
+From Swellendam, we followed the N2 eastwards for about 10 kilometers, up to the junction with the R324, a less busy, quite scenic road.

-A colony of Sacred Ibis rests on a small tree next to a pond, the mountain range of the Zuurberg Nature Reserve is pretty, with many lines traced by waterfalls which unfortunately are dry in summer.
+A colony of Sacred Ibis rests on a small tree next to a pond; the Zuurberg Nature Reserve’s mountain range is pretty, with many lines traced by waterfalls, which, unfortunately, are dry in summer.

-Drought has been a serious problem in recent years, all over the country, that’s why wasting water is one of the things you should never do in South Africa.
+Drought has been a serious problem in recent years across the country; that’s why wasting water is one of the things you should never do in South Africa.

-Before the pass begins the road goes through the village of Suurbreek, where a “colored” community struggles in dignified poverty.
-Old colonial houses, some a bit in dismay, outdoor fireplaces for cooking, overall a cozy and interesting hamlet. there are also several guesthouses.
+Before the pass begins, the road goes through the village of Suurbreek, where a “colored” community struggles in dignified poverty.
+Old colonial houses, some a bit in disrepair, outdoor fireplaces for cooking; overall, a cozy and enjoyable hamlet.
+There are also several guesthouses.

-In the first part, the river is quite far from the road, but after passing the second waterfall, there are easy access points from which to reach the water to take a bath and wide ponds where even proper swimming is possible.
+In the first part, the river is quite far from the road, but after passing the second waterfall, there are easy access points from which to reach the water to take a bath, and vast ponds where even proper swimming is possible.

 The landscape is already very different around the big ponds, but this is just some in-between, a narrow valley separating the verdant coastal area from the Little Karoo, which lies after the next hill.

-Arriving towards Barrydale indeed, the landscape suddenly becomes desertic, the colors change to more warm tones, welcome in the Karoo.
+Arriving towards Barrydale indeed, the landscape suddenly becomes desert-like, the colors change to warmer tones, welcome in the Karoo.

 Tradouw Pass